 In cases of a type approved beacon modified to remove an internal navigation device or new beacon models that have variants both with and without an internal navigation device, the variant with the internal navigation device shall be completely tested at a facility accepted by Cospas-Sarsat.

 The variant without an internal navigation device shall undergo at a Cospas-Sarsat accepted facility the following testing:

-- a. electrical and functional tests at ambient temperatures (section A.2.1), excluding Transmitter Power Output and Transmitted Frequency tests; - b. the satellite qualitative test, in a single configuration only; and - c. beacon coding software test, which may also be performed by the beacon manufacturer.
+- a. electrical and functional tests at ambient temperature (section A.2.1), excluding Transmitted Frequency tests; - b. operating current measurements and analysis demonstrating that the load on the battery of beacon without the internal navigation device is not greater than the load measured for the beacon model variant with the internal navigation device. - c. beacon coding software test, which may also be performed by the beacon manufacturer; and